DeepDoge/master-ts-rpc/README.md

 ## Example Usage with SveltKit
 We first need rpc functions to be defined.

+`createRpcFunction` takes two parameters, the parser and the rpc function itself.

 *src/plugin/rpc/functions/greeting.ts*
 ```ts
 import { createRpcFunction } from "master-rpc/library/server/create"